hazymorning/origami_weather/README.md

 If you leave `elements` out completely, the button shows one text element with the entity state.

-All three kinds take `margin` and `padding`, which is the usual way to nudge one element around without touching the rest of the button.
+All three types take `margin` and `padding`, which is the usual way to nudge one element around without touching the rest of the button.

 **Text elements** take `entity`, `attribute`, `text` (a fixed string), `format` (glued to the end of the value, usually a unit), `precision` (decimal places), `size`, `weight`, `overflow` and `fancy_unit`.
 A text element without `entity`, `attribute` or `text` falls back to the button's own entity and attribute.
 Note that `weight` also sets the opacity: light weights are drawn faded, heavy ones fully opaque.
 That is why a `weight: 300` label looks softer than the value next to it.